Fruit Tree Pruning Thumb

 2. Latent Buds

-If a dormant bud stays dormant, just sits there under the bark and doesn’t wake up for multiple seasons, they’re called latent buds.
+If a dormant bud stays dormant, just sits there looking like a small bump under the bark and doesn’t wake up for multiple seasons, they’re called latent buds.
 Latent buds are like plant insurance: if the branch above the bud is broken or cut, the latent bud can spring into life and form a new side shoot.

 3. Adventitious Buds